 A patient’s history of symptoms and findings on physical exam can help the doctor make the diagnosis.
 X-rays will show the nonunion of the acromion.
 A MRI will also show the os acromiale along with other structures within the shoulder.
 The MRI may help differentiate the source of the pain.

-What are nonsurgical treatment options for os acromiale?
+Nonsurgical treatment options for os acromiale

 Patients who do not have symptoms from their os acromiale do not require any treatment.
 For symptomatic os acromiale, the first goal of treatment is pain relief.
 Non-steroid anti-inflammatory drugs (NSAIDs) like Motrin®, ibuprofen, or Aleve® can help with pain control and decrease inflammation.
 Activities that cause symptoms should be avoided.
 A physical therapy program that focuses on establishing non-painful shoulder motion and strengthening of the shoulder muscles will also be helpful.
 Selective injection within the nonunion site or in the subacromial space (between the acromion and shoulder joint) may provide pain relief and will also help differentiate the source of the patient’s pain.

 How long should I try nonsurgical treatments for os acromiale?

 It is recommended to continue non-operative treatments for os acromiale for at least 6 months unless the patient has other conditions like a torn rotator cuff that may require earlier surgical intervention.